nooanooa/webdev-site/README.md

 # WebDev Bootcamp

-A test for making a modern site
+A test for making a modern website, which is about a boot-camp for developing websites.